 These items also sometimes served as insulation.
 The rafters of all three rooms were studded with nails or wooden pegs which supported items beyond description.
 There were even walking sticks, crutches, kitchen utensils and baskets that hung from the ceilings of all the rooms.
 Every available inch of space was used for something.
 The “big house” contained six beds, a sewing machine and several chairs along with smaller pieces of furniture.
 The kitchen was equally as crowded, with a table and benches, two stoves, a meal and flour bin and other smaller items.

 The Walker sisters loved flowers.
 The grounds around the cabin were carpeted with all manner of flowering shrubs and plants.
 Roses, lilac, snowball bushes and hydrangeas were just a few of the varieties of flowers on the grounds.

 How long is the hike to the Walker sisters’ cabin?

 It’s a 2.6-mile hike.
 The hike is rated as relatively easy.
-You can visit the Walker cabin by hiking the Little Brier Gap Trail, which has a trailhead not far from Metcalf Bottoms picnic area on Little Greenbrier Road.
+You can visit the Walker cabin by hiking the Little Brier Gap Trail, which has a trailhead not far from the Metcalf Bottoms picnic area on Little Greenbrier Road.

 What happened to the Walker sisters?

 Nancy was the first of the five Walker sisters who stayed home to pass in 1931 at the age of 51.
 Hettie passed away in 1947 and Martha in 1951.
 When only Margaret and Louisa Walker were left, they requested to remove the “visitors welcome” sign.
 According to the NPS, they said they were too “old and tired” to get work done and also greet visitors.
 Margaret, the oldest, lived until 1962.
 The poet, Louise, passed in 1964.

 Editors note: The Walker Cabin has experienced renovations in 2021-2022 due to safety concerns.